ISSN 2398-2942

 • The objective is to produce well-positioned radiographs which are correctly exposed and developed, free from movement blur and free from artefact.

-• The anatomical marker, the patient's identification, the date, and the name of the hospital or practice should be clearly shown.
+• If manual processing is used then the patient’s identification, the date, and the name of the hospital or practice must also be visible.

 Uses